swtdrgn/cb-workshop-dev/VMSETUP.md

 * If necessary repeat the steps in 'Configure the VM network'

-The VM image is available here:
+The VM image is available here (root / couchbase):

 * https://www.dropbox.com/sh/8umsxntxn5ou5xa/AADR_1YmKzrdeKDBZDzDeFxGa?dl=0